mkosaka1/ASD_Traits_Predicting_Age/README.md

 ### Data Collection:

-Pandas
+- Pandas

 ### Data Cleaning and Visualization:

-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn
-Pandas
+- Pandas
-SciPy
+- SciPy
-Sklearn
+- Sklearn
-NumPy
+- NumPy
-Statsmodels
+- Statsmodels

 ## Findings and Limitations

 When looking to predict age it is best to use the individual characteristics, although it will over-estimate by 7.17 months.
 QChat-10 scores best predict age, as QChat-10 scores increase by 1, age goes down by 1.30 months.
-There is no significant difference in average qchat-10 scores between those who were/were not born with jaundice (p=0.72) and between sex (p=0.09).
-White european and asian toddlers had the most significant difference in average qchat-10 scores (p<0.05).
+There is no significant difference in average qchat-10 scores between those who were/were not born with jaundice (* *p* * = 0.72) and between sex (* *p* * = 0.09).
+White european and asian toddlers had the most significant difference in average qchat-10 scores (* *p* * < 0.05).

 Limitations of our model include who was filling out the survey for the toddlers, there may have been some bias in the responses, e.g. social desirability bias.